-We're excited to announce that the new mandatory Travel Test Package is now available through Covid Testing Network.
+The mandatory Travel Test Package is available through Covid Testing Network.
 Only a handful of private UK laboratories have the capability to deliver the required 'sequencing' element of the tests and we're pleased that, as ever, we can offer a very competitive rate.

 On 15th February 2021, new legislation came into force in England requiring all international arrivals in quarantine to take a test on or before day 2 (of their quarantine period), for variant surveillance, and a test on or after day 8 (of their quarantine period).

 This article is aimed at organisations who are looking to play some role in providing Covid testing for travel to either the general public or for business-purposes.

-What are the new testing requirements on day 2 and day 8 for International arrivals?
+What are the testing requirements on day 2 and day 8 for International arrivals?

 Everyone permitted to enter England must: